 The Start-up Entrepreneur Programme is intended to facilitate High Potential Start-up proposals.
 Applications that centre on small or medium enterprises in domestically orientated business areas such as retail or hospitality are not appropriate for his programme.

 Application Fee

-An application fee of €350, Postal Order or Bankers Draft drawn on an Irish Financial Institution only, made payable to must be submitted with each application.
+The application fee of €350 must be paid by electronic funds transfer.
 The €350 fee covers the principal applicant and all nominated family members.
 Application fees are non-refundable in the event of unsuccessful applications.